yahoojapan/geobleu/README.md

 The other, Dynamic Time Warping (DTW), is a distance measure comparing trajectories as a whole with step-by-step alignment.
 The more similar two trajectories, the smaller the value.
 It gives 0 to two identical trajectories.

+**Note:**

+* The validation tool has been updated to be compatible with the tasks of the HuMob Challenge 2024.

 ## Installation
 After downloading the repository and entering into it, execute the installation command as follows:
 ```